 This is the only step you get to be self-centered on.
 So enjoy it.

 The reason to prioritize email is clear.
-As McKinsey discovered, e-mail is 40 times more effective at acquiring customers than Facebook and Twitter combined.
+Studies show that e-mail is vastly more effective for acquiring customers than Facebook and Twitter combined.

 However, in the face of such well-meaning names and numbers, resist the temptation to adopt pat answers.
 Your goal shouldn’t be prescribed.
 Instead, it should grow out of the kind of relationship you want your reader to have with your offer.

-Your goal should be the next, smallest, simplest, least-work-for-them step they could possibly take … in the direction of becoming a customer.
+Your goal should be the simplest, smallest, least-work-for-them step they could possibly take in the direction of becoming a customer.

 - Join my email list.